-The TLC Scanner 4 is the most advanced workstation for densitometric evaluation of TLC/HPTLC.
-It can also be used for densitometric measurements of other planar objects.
+The TLC Scanner 4 is the most advanced workstation for densitometric evaluation of TLC/HPTLC chromatograms and other planar objects.

 Perfect evaluation with winCATS